Child Microbiome: Why It Matters for Gut Health, Immunity, and Mood

 Digestive Well-being

-Balanced microbiomes improve digestion, preventing gastrointestinal issues like IBS, constipation, and diarrhea.
+Balanced microbiomes support digestion and broader gut barrier and intestinal lining health, which may help reduce digestive discomfort and support gastrointestinal resilience as children grow.
 Maintaining child digestive health starts with microbiome care using prebiotics and probiotics for children.

 Example: Jake's digestive issues decreased after incorporating more fiber-rich foods and child-friendly probiotics.